How I built a $5/month AI lead bot that replaced a $99/month SaaS tool

 The AI Workflow: Three Specialized Agents

 Instead of one AI trying to do everything, I split the work into three specialized agents.
 Each has a clear job and strict rules.
+This is how it looks like.

 | Agent | Role | Key Setting |